chinmayic/ODIM/README.md

     `/redfish/v1/Managers`.

-    For more information, refer to "Adding a plugin" in *HPE Resource Aggregator for Open Distributed Infrastructure Management™ API Reference and User Guide*.
+    For more information, refer to "Adding a plugin" in [Resource Aggregator for Open Distributed Infrastructure Management™ API Reference and User Guide](https://github.com/ODIM-Project/ODIM/tree/development/docs).

 2. To verify that the added plugin is active and running, do the following:
     1. To get the list of all available managers, perform HTTP `GET` on: